A Human Work: Reception

 "A Human Work" had a mixed reception.
 The episode was first broadcast on November 15, 1995, and scored a 5.9% rating of audience share on Japanese TV.
-Digitally Obsessed's reviewer Joel Cunningham criticized the episode as being probably the worst in the series and unnecessary; according to Cunningham, nothing happens and events remain unchanged at the end.
-He described the action scenes as "well done, but ultimately frivolous" and also said "there aren't even any particularly good character moments".
+Protoculture Addicts gave a positive review to the home video issue with "A Human Work".
+Digitally Obsessed's reviewer Joel Cunningham criticized the episode as being probably the worst in the series and unnecessary; according to Cunningham, nothing happens, and events remain unchanged at the end.
+He described the action scenes as "well done, but ultimately frivolous" and also said, "there aren't even any particularly good character moments".
+Animé Café's Japanese reviewer Akio Nagatomi negatively received the episode, since it portrays governments as "simple-minded idiots", but also praised the subplots involving Misato's double face and the conspiracy that leads to the Jet Alone malfunction, the animation, and some "neat" angle shots, like the drop-shipping of the Eva from the bomber.
+He concluded, "Not a great episode, though the political background has me a little intrigued".
 According to Multiverity Comics' Matthew Garcia, "A Human Work" is not among Evangelion's best episodes, but it does manage to come together in the third act, in large part thanks to Misato.

-Animé Café's Japanese reviewer Akio Nagatomi negatively received the episode, since it portrays governments as "simple-minded idiots", but also praised the sub-plots involving Misato's double face and the conspiracy that leads to the Jet Alone malfunction, the animation and some "neat" angle shots, like the drop-shipping of the Eva from the bomber.
-He concluded; "Not a great episode, though the political background has me a little intrigued".
-Film School Rejects's Max Covill said "A Human Work" does not advance the series' plot "in any meaningful way", but praised the scene involving Misato and Ritsuko.
+Film School Rejects' Max Covill said "A Human Work" does not advance the series' plot "in any meaningful way", but praised the scene involving Misato and Ritsuko.
 He described it as "an exciting episode" that provides additional background on important supporting characters.
-Animation Planet magazine' John Beam positively reviewed "A Human Work" and "Asuka Strikes!", and praised the show for its "outstanding characterizations, animations, and dramatic presentation".
-SyFy Wire's Daniel Dockery ranked the scenes of the Jet Alone activation and Misato inside it as one of the best "non-depressing moments" in the show, describing Misato as the most underrated Evangelion character and the second scene as a "tense" moment.
-Comic Book Resources' Devin Meenan also noted that, despite the episode seems inconsequential, "A Human Work" develops Shinji and Misato relationship.
+Animation Planet magazine's John Beam positively reviewed "A Human Work" and "Asuka Strikes!", and praised the show for its "outstanding characterizations, animations, and dramatic presentation".
+SyFy Wire's Daniel Dockery ranked the scenes of the Jet Alone activation and Misato inside it as one of the best "non-depressing moments" in the show, describing Misato as the most underrated Neon Genesis Evangelion character and the second scene as a "tense" moment.
+Comic Book Resources' Devin Meenan also noted that, despite the episode seems inconsequential, "A Human Work" develops Shinji and Misato's relationship.
+Yahoo website similarly wrote that, despite being close to a filler episode, "A Human Work" contains a good deal of world-building detail, including the first proper explanation for the Second Impact, and it "lets Misato shine as a character".

 In the second issue of the Gen:Lock webseries, a robot that is supposedly superior to gen:Lock named The Shogunate appears.
-Noting a character named Anno appears in the issue, Bubble Blabber's reviewer David Kaldor regarded The Shogunate as a possible reference to the Jet Alone.
+Noting that a character named Anno appears in the issue, Bubble Blabber's reviewer David Kaldor regarded The Shogunate as a possible reference to the Jet Alone.
 The episode also inspired official merchandise, including a line of official T-shirts.